redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/2.2-setup-prometheus/README.md

 * Create deployment resources for an instance of prometheus

 ## Step 1 - Introduction to Prometheus
-Prometheus is a applicatoin used for event monitoring and alerting, storing data in a time series database.
+Prometheus is a application used for event monitoring and alerting, storing data in a time series database.
 Metrics are stored in key:value pairs with labels.

 Essentially, Prometheus acts as the "central brain" of our monitoring stack, where metrics will be gathered and stored, then retrieved later for use in building a dashboard.